swagkarna/MR_SPOOF/README.md

 ### Common issues

-I am running my machine on a VMware, and the script doesn't seems to send any packet proprely.
+__I am running my machine on a VMware, and the script doesn't seems to send any packet proprely.__
 > Running a pentest machine on a virtual machine can be very tricky when it comes to network attacks
-> Check if your VM is connected Through wifi and not emulated cable.
+> Check if your VM is connected hrough wifi and not emulated cable.
 > install scapy using another method than pip3 [here](https://scapy.net/download/)

 ## what more ?

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details